code-professor/tiktok-report-tool/README.md

 sessions and good proxies are also needed

-You'll learn more once you get to my inbox
+You'll learn more once you get to my inbox.

 This banning method is only applicable to: